-Another calendar year has come and gone and as we enter 2014, I thought I would share a few New Year resolutions for the preschool teacher in you…
+Another calendar year has come and gone and as we start a new year, I thought I would share a few resolutions for the preschool teacher in you…

 Resolution #1: Have a CAN-DO attitude

 All too often we get bogged down by what we CAN’T do, due to regulations or lack of resources.
 Rather than focus on the negative, make a resolution to have a CAN DO attitude.
 If you can’t use a specific product or material in your classroom or you can’t afford that new piece of equipment or tool, don’t just write it off.
 Instead, look for alternative materials, supplies, or resources that will create a similar experience.
 You will feel a sense of accomplishment and find out that a little thinking outside of the box can help you overcome almost any hurdle…